egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVMware.md

-## Quick Start - VMware Player Hosting
+## Getting Started - VMware Player Hosting

 ### System requirements
 You'll need a Windows or Linux desktop/laptop with at least 3 GB of RAM. ***There is no free VMware Player for Macintosh!*** You will also need reliable wall power and a reliable Internet connection.